 Key messages

 Living with a SWHSI has a substantial impact on quality of life across multiple domains.
+Reported experiences were very diverse.
+This heterogeneity of experience likely stems from the variable impact of loss of function and how this interacts with the wider circumstances of the individual patient.

-Identifying areas of impact may help to guide pre- and postoperative patient counselling and education
+A significant insufficiency in preoperative patient counselling was noted; most patients did not adequately understand the challenges they might face in the postoperative period.

 Further work is required to identify optimal methods of measuring wound-specific quality of life to account for the impact of living with a SWHSI.